Shares vs options: what’s the difference?

 If you plan to give options to hundreds or thousands of customers or influencers, you’ll want to only allow them to exercise their options at certain specific times – read on for more on this.

-If you only allow a customer or influencer to exercise the options on a sale or exit of the company or some other liquidity event, you probably won’t need a vesting schedule.
+If you want to only allow a customer or influencer to exercise their options on a sale or exit of the company or some other liquidity event, you probably won’t need a vesting schedule.
 On the other hand, if you want to allow the customer/influencer to exercise their option before then, you should decide how those options will vest – in other words, how they earn those options.

 The use cases we’ve seen are companies that want to give options to hundreds or even thousands of customers or influencers.

-When that’s the case, you’ll need to carefully think about when they’re allowed to exercise their options: on demand, or only on an exit or some other liquidity event determined by the company.
+When that’s the case, you’ll need to carefully think about when they’re allowed to exercise their options: on demand, or only on an exit or some other event determined by the company.

 There may be business models and marketing strategies where it makes sense to allow customers/influencers to exercise options before an exit but in most cases, if you’re giving options to lots of customers or influencers, you’ll probably want a really simplified structure:

-Now that you know what you should include in the option grant, you can take this to a lawyer who can help you craft your terms of service and the option grant in a way that’s both compliant with the relevant financial regulations and aligned with your marketing strategy.Â
+Now that you know what you should include in the option grant, you can take this to a lawyer who can help you craft your terms of service and the option grant in a way that’s both compliant with the relevant financial regulations and aligned with your marketing strategy.

 Interested in giving share options to your employees as well?
 Learn how, why and when to do it in our free ebook.